Innovation-tech-max/Monitoring-and-assessing-the-damage-caused-by-floods-and-forecasting-their-risk-in-the-future./README.md

 # Monitoring-and-assessing-the-damage-caused-by-floods-and-forecasting-their-risk-in-the-future.
 This repo is a part of an assignment from Blue Sky Analytics .
 The goal is to use Python to analyze geospatial datasets and compare data across  different time periods and geographic regions to gain insights into changes in Earth- related attributes.
-A report of the project can be found [here]().

 # **Why should I care about this topic?**